bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 This lab walks you through the major features of Essbase-19c and their functionalities across the platform along with Overview of the Essbase 19c Web interface.

 ## Objectives

  * Understand the Essbase 19c add-ins (Smart View and Cube designer)
  * Understand the 19c Web-interface overview.
-*	Learn how to build rules/calculations and run corresponding jobs.
-*	Learn the migration process between Cloud environments.
-*	Understand the Essbase REST API functionality.

 ## Required Artifacts